 We are in the business of reuniting families and loved ones.

 Our family immigration attorney has extensive experience filing successful family based green card applications, marriage based green card applications, fiance visas (K1), removal of conditional residence petitions, and US Citizenship and Naturalization applications.
 Immigration Attorney Lee not only advises her clients on immigration-related concerns but also provides friendship and compassion.
 Our family immigration attorney considers it a priority, no matter how simple your question may be, to take the time to meet with you and put you and your family at ease through each step of the immigration process.
-Call now toll free 800.993.9097 to see how our Family Immigration Attorney can help you.
+Contact us today to see how our Family Immigration Attorney can help you.

 Family Based / Marriage Based Petitions